Western Kentucky vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 - Middle Tennessee's games this year have gone over the total in two out of seven opportunities (28.6%).

-- Middle Tennessee is 3-0-1 against the spread and 4-1 overall when the team puts up more than 30.5 points.
+- When Middle Tennessee records more than 30.5 points, it is 3-0-1 against the spread and 4-1 overall.

-- This season the Blue Raiders have turned the ball over 11 times, one more than the Hilltoppers' takeaways (10).
+- This year the Blue Raiders have turned the ball over 11 times, one more than the Hilltoppers' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.